 For the Parents

-Don't forget to view the 2020 Impact Brochure flipbook.
+Don't forget to view this year's Impact Brochure flipbook.
 You can also download a copy if you'd like to read it later or keep for your records.
 It will give you an overview and summary of what The Joshua School has been up to for the past year.

 Autism Spectrum Disorder in Colorado